The Mud Mosque at Djenne

 The mud mosque at Djenne has been on my bucket list for years and for some time looked like an unattainable goal.
 It doesn’t disappoint - it’s three towers and wood decorated facade rising majestically behind the market square.

-Travelling from Bamako
+Journeying from Bamako

 My journey began at the capital, Bamako (with a diversion to original Dogon country, where the four million inhabitants live along the banks of the river Niger, so I’m back on the same river again.
 Bob’s also back, as driver Yusuf is playing Bob Marley.
 Guide Ibrahim has a shower of short dreadlocks and a very cheerful personality.